 experienced teachers know that key to a happy and challenged kindergarten is

-encouragement to learn within a caring nurturing endowment.
+the encouragement to learn within a caring nurturing endowment.

 Our teachers pride themselves in creating an academic program designed to